-In this case, we have to read this as “21 is less than age.”
+In this case, we have to read this as “21 is less than or equal to age.”
 I’m going to stick with the placeholder version for the rest of this post because I find it more readable and less confusing.

 Constant functions are quite useful in situations like this.
 As you might imagine, Ramda provides us a shortcut.
 In this case, the shortcut is named

 Ramda also provides

 Let’s try another function,

 alwaysDrivingAge.
 This function takes an age and returns it if it’s

 gte 16.
 But if it is less than 16, it returns 16.
 This allows anyone to pretend that they’re driving age, even if they’re not.

 a => a) is another common pattern in functional programming.
 It is known as the identity function.
 That is, a function that returns whatever argument it is given.

 identity function for us.

 identity can take more than one argument, but it always returns its first argument.
 If we want to return something other than the first argument, there’s the more general